Messmania/CS-733/README.md

     VALUE <version> <exptime> <numbytes>\r\n
     <value bytes>\r\n

-4. Compare and swap.
-This replaces the old value (corresponding to key) with the new value only if the version is still the same.
+=>  Compare and swap.
+This replaces the old value with the new value only if the version is still the same.

     cas <key> <exptime> <version> <numbytes> [noreply]\r\n
     <value bytes>\r\n